wp-plugins/namaste-lms/readme.txt

 == Changelog ==

+= Version 1.2.1 =
+- Improved course cleanup - now homework solutions are deleted on cleanup.
+If you use watu / watupro exams you can select to cleanup them as well (from the Namaste Settings page)

 = Version 1.2 =
 - Avoids duplicate completion on lessons and courses
 - Allow using [namaste-course-lessons] inside a lesson page of the course